6 Great Tips for Drawing with Pencils

 One thing to note is that the different construction of certain pencils will affect the line widths that they naturally produce.
-For example the Arteza Woodless Pencils contain up to 5 times more lead than regular colored pencils and as such they are able to produce significantly thicker lines.
+For example, the Arteza Woodless Pencils contain up to 5 times more lead than regular colored pencils and as such, they are able to produce significantly thicker lines.

 Tip 6) Don’t Overdraw

 When you start a drawing, don’t rush into it by putting down hard, dark lines.
 Start with light, loose lines to get the feel for the drawing and the lines you want to draw, then take it from there.
 As you progress with the drawing keep checking your work to see that everything looks as planned.
 Leave the finer details and darker lines until the end.
-It’s easier to change light lines and darken them afterwards than it is to do the opposite.
+It’s easier to change light lines and darken them afterward than it is to do the opposite.

-At the same time, one of the most difficult things with drawing, and any art for that matter, is to decide when it is finished, because there is always more you can add; a line here, a shade there.
+At the same time, one of the most difficult things with drawing, and any art for that matter is to decide when it is finished, because there is always more you can add; a line here, a shade there.
 This makes it easy to overdraw.
-The important thing is to step away from the work, and consider whether adding to it will really improve it, then either make the additions, or sign your name and put down your pencil.
+The important thing is to step away from the work and consider whether adding to it will really improve it, then either make the additions or sign your name and put down your pencil.

 You can browse Arteza’s full collection of colored pencils to find something that will perfectly suit your needs.